The Cost Of Hope in the Art World

 Posted by on Jan 10, 2026 in Art in Practice

-Amongst the questions artists hear on repeat are these: what made you decide to be an artist, do you have a routine, are you disciplined, and who are your influences.
+Amongst the questions artists hear on repeat are these: what made you decide to be an artist, what is your routine, and who are your influences.
 ‘Being an artist’ is very different to the daily business of making art and being deeply involved in sustained practice and process.
-‘Being an artist’ […]
+‘Being an artist’ comes with set of […]

 Reflections on Life Drawing III: Naked or Nude?